 amazonand sometimes your local grocery store or Walmart.
 Washing soda is used to clean everything from toilets and bathtubs to dishwasher detergent, dishwasher tablets, laundry detergent, and more!

 - Baking Soda – This has so many cleaning, baking, and beauty uses, your home should never be without baking soda!
 I use baking soda in my laundry detergent, soft scrub, on my dishes, and for tons of beauty uses!

 - Liquid Castile Soap – Real soap rather than the synthetic detergents that are sold.
 Castile soap is highly concentrated and great for cleaning everything from bathtubs to dishes!
 Avoid cleaning dishes with castile soap if you have hard water because castile soap can react with hard water and will leave mineral spots on your dishes!

-- Bar Castile Soap – I use this in my homemade laundry soap, for our bodies, and sometimes to make hand soap.
+- Soap Flakes – I use this in my homemade laundry soap, for our bodies, and sometimes to make hand soap.